X

 Evaluating the Adoption and Impact of Autonomous Delivery Modern Technologies

-The ongoing COVID-19 pandemic and the need for contactless deliveries that avoid the risk of person-to-person infection has made it clear that autonomous robot deliveries have many advantages.
-Consumers, businesses, and governments have switched from cautious beta testers into eager early adopters.
+The ongoing COVID-19 pandemic and the need for contactless deliveries that avoid the risk of person-to-person infection have made it clear that autonomous robot deliveries have many advantages.
+Consumers, businesses, and governments have switched from cautious beta testers to eager early adopters.
 Despite this unprecedented requirement necessitated by the pandemic, SADRs and RADRs need to be deployed by logistics service providers and Government agencies in a way that is generally accepted by the public.
 In fact, if not widely accepted by the public, the development and introduction of autonomous delivery vehicles can be a substantial waste of resources for logistics service providers and vehicle developers alike.
-Therefore, it is imperative to conduct micro-level behavioral research on user acceptance early in the deployment roadmap of delivery robots to be able to design, develop and promote them as an accepted alternative to its conventional delivery practices (i.e., van-based human delivery).
+Therefore, it is imperative to conduct micro-level behavioral research on user acceptance early in the deployment roadmap of delivery robots to be able to design, develop, and promote them as an accepted alternative to conventional delivery practices (i.e., van-based human delivery).
 One of the contributions of the proposed project is to address this urgent research gap by investigating the psychological factors that determine public acceptance of ADRs (Autonomous Delivery Robots) from an end-consumer perspective.

 Sponsored by: Freight Mobility Research Institute, US DOT Tier-1 Center, Joint project with PSU and FAU, PI, 2019-2020.